MickeyMullin/mickeymullin.com/src/render/posts/ghostwolf-02-release.html.md

 [//]: # (Realized)

-Moira's ears hummed, Diana's last words still echoing in her mind.
+<a name="realized"></a>Moira's ears hummed, Diana's last words still echoing in her mind.
 Motes of light were swirling all over her and Art's bodies, and there was so much of what Art had called the "Power" flowing through her that she was still struggling to maintain her composure through what Moira could only think of as a continuous full-body orgasm.

 Composure was very, very necessary.
 In spite of the Power, in spite of the intense pleasure rocketing back and forth from her loins to the tips of her fingers and toes and back again.
 Moira was looking down.
 Down at a bare, bloody slab of stone.
 They had completed the ritual, they had called forth the Other, and it had opened a long-closed door on another world, flooding them all with Power, unimaginable, impossible, mythical *Power*.